home-assistant/addons/letsencrypt/DOCS.md

 ### 1. http challenge

 - Requires Port 80 to be available from the internet and your domain assigned to the externally assigned IP address
-- Doesnt allow wildcard certificates (*.yourdomain.com).
+- Doesn't allow wildcard certificates (*.yourdomain.com).

 ### 2. dns challenge

 - Requires you to use one of the supported DNS providers (See "Supported DNS providers" below)
 - Allows to request wildcard certificates (*.yourdomain.com)
-- Doesn’t need you to open a port to your Home Assistant host on your router.
+- Doesn't need you to open a port to your Home Assistant host on your router.

 ### You always need to provide the following entries within the configuration